AVSaiKumar/SustPay1/README.md

 **For further assistance or inquiries, please refer to the project's GitHub repository or contact ms2204101012@iiti.ac.in.**
 **NOte: Incase any issue in running the sign.py file to load balance from the bank, follow these steps: provide your public key, onIndex, present on Screen (initially '0'), and the desired amount.
 Email these details to ms2204101012@iiti.ac.in.
 We will manually generate a signature for you and email back to you.
 Afterwards, you can use this signature to load your balance.**

+**For a direct installation of the IPA file on your iOS device, please refer to the repository at 'https://github.com/AVSaiKumar/IPA.git.'
+There, you will find detailed instructions on how to install SustPay on an iOS device using the provided IPA file.**

  # Troubleshooting Project Issues**